Economic analysis of health care interventions

 At the end of the training activity, the student should have acquired knowledge and skills regarding the Economic Analysis of Health Care Activities in the following terms:

-• Acquire the ability to apply the main methods for the economic evaluation of the health care programmes.
+• Ability to select and apply the main methodologies for the economic evaluation of the health care programmes.

-• Know how to evaluate the clinical development of the new drugs and new technologies.
+• Know the key elements in the development of the new drugs and new healthcare technologies, including del pricing and commercialization phase.

 Course contents summary